A Parameter-Free Two-Bit Covariance Estimator with Improved Operator Norm Error Rate: A Parameter-Free Estimator with Improved Error Rate

-with probability at least $1-10d^{-10}-10e^{-10r(\bm{\Sigma})}$.
-Specifically, if assuming further the scaling $n\gtrsim r(\bm{\Sigma})(\log d )^2$, then \end{theorem} \begin{proof} The key challenge in the proof is that the actual dithering vectors $\bm{\Lambda\tau}_i$'s depend on $\{\bm{X}_i\}_{i=1}^n$ through the quantities $\{\lambda_{j,\min}\}_{j=1}^d$; thus, when simultaneously handling the randomness of $\{\bm{X}_i,\bm{\tau}_i\}_{i=1}^n$, $\{\bm{\dot{X}}_i\bm{\dot{X}}_i^\top\}_{i=1}^n$ are no longer i.i.d. matrices but correlated in a rather delicate manner, making the simple arguments in Theorem \ref{thmmb} invalid.
-To get started, we must decompose the quantized sample into $\bm{\dot{X}}_i=\bm{X}_i+\bm{\xi}_i$, and recall that the properties of the quantization noise $\bm{\xi}_i$ are developed in Lemma \ref{lem1}.
-This allows us to divide the estimation error into three pieces as in (\ref{4.44}).
-To bound each piece separately, we often need to first deal with the randomness of $\{\bm{\tau}_i\}_{i=1}^n$ by conditioning on $\{\bm{X}_i\}_{i=1}^n$ to render "independence", and then deal with $\{\bm{X}_i\}_{i=1}^n$ that are again independent.
-In addition, we need to carefully take the technical tools of Theorem \ref{lem3} or matrix Bernstein's inequality (Lemma \ref{lem2}) to allow for a sharp rate depending on the effective rank $r(\bm{\Sigma})$ instead of $d$ (note that some other approaches like covering argument would be insufficient).
-It is also worth mentioning that we put a bit efforts on refining the dependence on sub-Gaussian parameter $K$ via the recent results of \cite{jeong2022sub}.
-The complete proof is provided in Section \ref{sec4}. \end{proof}
+with probability at least $1-10(nd)^{-10}-10e^{-10r(\bm{\Sigma})}$.
+Particularly, if further assuming the scaling of $n\gtrsim r(\bm{\Sigma})\log^2(nd)$, with high probability we have \end{theorem} \begin{proof}[A Proof Sketch for Theorem \ref{maintheorem}] The key challenge in the proof is that the actual dithering vectors $\bm{\Lambda}_{\min}\bm{\tau}_i$ depend on $\{\bm{X}_i\}_{i=1}^n$ through the quantities $\{\lambda_{j,\min}\}_{j=1}^d$; thus, when simultaneously handling the randomness of $\{\bm{X}_i,\bm{\tau}_i\}_{i=1}^n$, $\{\bm{\dot{X}}_i\bm{\dot{X}}_i^\top\}_{i=1}^n$ are no longer i.i.d. matrices but correlated in a rather delicate manner, making the simple arguments in Theorem \ref{thmmb} invalid.
+To get started, we must decompose the quantized sample into $\bm{\dot{X}}_i=\bm{X}_i+\bm{\xi}_i$, and this allows us to divide the estimation error into three pieces as in (\ref{4.44}).
+Recall that the properties of the quantization noise $\bm{\xi}_i$ are developed in Lemma \ref{lem1}.
+To bound each piece separately, we often need to first deal with the randomness of $\{\bm{\tau}_i\}_{i=1}^n$ by conditioning on $\{\bm{X}_i\}_{i=1}^n$ to render ``independence", and then deal with $\{\bm{X}_i\}_{i=1}^n$ that are again independent.
+In addition, we need to carefully take the technical tools of Theorem \ref{lem3} or matrix Bernstein's inequality (Lemma \ref{lem2}) to allow for a sharp rate depending on the effective rank $r(\bm{\Sigma})$ instead of $d$ (while some other approaches like covering argument may not suffice for this purpose).
+The complete proof is provided in Section \ref{sec4}. \end{proof} \begin{rem}[Bias-Variance Tradeoff] Recall that in $\bm{\widetilde{\Sigma}}$, our choice of dithering scales in (\ref{3.1}) is unbiased and do not balance the bias and variance.
+Though this is sufficient for closing the theoretical error rate gap, numerically it is oftentimes preferable to slightly lower the dithering scales to allow for a better bias-and-variance trade-off.
+To this end, we propose to ``shrink'' the dithering scale by a global factor $s\in(0,1)$ and use the dithering scales